Simple modules of small quantum groups at dihedral groups: The general framework

 The {\it bosonization} of $\BV(V)$ over $H$ is a usual Hopf algebra whose underlying vector space is

-and it is endowed with a Hopf algebra structure which is a sort of crossed product.
+and it is endowed with a Hopf algebra structure which is a sort of semidirect product.
 It is generated by $V$ and $H$ as an algebra, whereas its multiplication and comultiplication are completely determined by

 for all $v\in V$ and $h\in H$.
 In particular, $H=1\#H$ is a Hopf subalgebra and $\BV(V)=\BV(V)\#1$ is a subalgebra which coincides with the subalgebra of left coinvariants associated with the projection $\BV(V)\#H \to H$ given by $\pi(b\#h) = \varepsilon(b)h$ for all $b\in \BV(V)$ and $h\in H$.
 Note that the adjoint action of $H$ on $V$ coincides with the action as Yetter-Drinfeld module.
 That is, for all $h\in H$ and $v\in V$ we have that $\ad(h)(v)=h\_{1}v\cS(h\_{2})=(h\_{1}\cdot v)\#h\_{2}\cS(h\_{3})=h\cdot v$.